ppy/osu-wiki/news/2023/2023-08-29-changes-to-the-mappers-guild.md

 Up until now, modders would earn 1 [Mappers' Guild point](/wiki/Community/Mappers_Guild#rewards) for each map they mod.

-Some [Beatmap Nominators](/wiki/People/Beatmap_Nominators) have requested modding points to scale according to beatmap length, since anyone who nominates a beatmap is guaranteed to have modded the full mapset.
+Some [Beatmap Nominators](/wiki/People/Beatmap_Nominators) have requested their points for modding to scale according to beatmap length, since anyone who nominates a beatmap is guaranteed to have modded the full mapset.

-That said, anyone who nominated a Mappers' Guild beatmap has earned modding points relative to their modding efforts.
+That said, anyone who nominated a Mappers' Guild beatmap has earned points relative to their modding efforts.
 This includes cases when a user forgot to add themselves as a modder too!

 ### Notifications and invites removed